openharmony/docs/en/application-dev/quick-start/arkts-environment.md

-# Environment: Querying Device Environment
+# Environment: Device Environment Query

-You may want your application to behave differently based on the device environment where the application is running, for example, switching to dark mode or a specific language.
-In this case, you need Environment for device environment query.
+If you need the environment parameters of the device where the application runs to set different scenarios, such as multi-language support and dark/light color mode, use Environment to query the parameters.

 Environment is a singleton object created by the ArkUI framework at application startup.
 It provides a range of application state attributes to AppStorage that describe the device environment in which the application is running.
 Environment and its attributes are immutable.
 All property values are of simple types only.